naparuba/tanuki-www/content/pages/intro/vs/skydns.md

 Additionally, even without a connectivity issue, query performance will suffer as requests must always be performed in a remote datacenter.

-Consul supports multiple datacenters out of the box, and it purposely scopes the managed data to be per-datacenter.
+XXX supports multiple datacenters out of the box, and it purposely scopes the managed data to be per-datacenter.
 This means each datacenter runs an independent cluster of servers.
 Requests are forwarded to remote datacenters if necessary.
 This means requests for services within a datacenter